Your preferences have been updated.

 If you’d like to explore the deep blue, you can inexpensively rent snorkeling gear at any of the watersports companies at the beach.
 Some resorts even offer complementary gear to their guests.
 Aruba has a multitude of beautiful snorkeling beaches to explore, such as Arashi, Malmok and Mangel Halto.

 If you are not here during the Carnival season, you can still get a taste of it by going to the Carubbian Festival in San Nicolas (aka Sunrise City) on Thursday nights.
-Admission is free, and there’s live local entertainment and inexpensive local food and crafts for sale.
+Admission is free, and there are live local entertainment and inexpensive local food and crafts for sale.

 Masterpiece from the Aruba Art Fair